 WHO REGULATES BOATING LAWS IN KANSAS?

-The Kansas Department of Wildlife, Parks and Tourism is responsible for regulating boating laws in the state of Kansas.
+The Kansas Department of Wildlife and Parks is responsible for regulating boating laws in the state of Kansas.

 Call 911 to report a boating emergency in Kansas

 Boating laws and regulations in Kansas are enforced by:

 - Officers of the Kansas Department of Wildlife and Parks

 - The U.S. Coast Guard (on federal waters)

 Law enforcement officers have the authority to stop and board vessels to ensure they are in compliance with state and federal laws.